-Applications will be reviewed by FightMNDselected reviewers and the FightMND Grant Review Panel (GRP).
-The following will be considered in making funding decisions (see "Selection Criteria" on page 6 for further details):
+Applications will be reviewed by FightMND-selected reviewers and the FightMND Grant Review Panel (GRP).
+The following will be considered in making funding decisions (see "Selection Criteria" below for further details):

-- Scientific rationale and merit, novelty, and value of the project; - Feasibility of the clinical trial; - Significance of the clinical question and potential to change clinical management to progress to Phase III testing and beyond.
+- Scientific rationale and merit, novelty, and value of the project; - Feasibility of the clinical trial (or Expanded Access Program); - Significance of the clinical question and potential to change clinical management to progress to Phase III testing and beyond.